copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 Once everyone started noticing the problems inherent in traditional- and MVP-style UI programming, the natural fix became pretty apparent: rather than the interactions driving the UI, let's use a state model to drive the UI.
-One starts by developing creating a model of the screen's state, and then builds a UI that is assembled or synchronized to match that model.
+One starts by creating a model of the screen's state, and then builds a UI that is assembled or synchronized to match that model.

-These are the early days of reactive programming, when Angular.JS because king, React was just starting to be developed, and all the UI toolkits started creating their own "MVVM" frameworks.
+These are the early days of reactive programming, when Angular.JS was king, React was just starting to be developed, and all the UI toolkits started creating their own "MVVM" frameworks.
 The main idea with these is that you take something like a "Presenter" or "Controller" class, declare the state that lives within that Controller, and let a framework worry about applying that state to the UI for you.
 Additionally, the MVVM frameworks bind in the other